lrq3000/csg_dicoms_anonymizer/README.rst

 |PyPI-Status| |PyPI-Versions| |LICENCE|

-This dicoms anonymizer was made to make your life easier as a clinician sharing data.
+This dicoms anonymizer/pseudonymizer was made to make your life easier as a clinician sharing data.

 |Screenshot|

 It runs under Python 2.7 (it was not tested nor developped with compatibility with Python 3 in mind, although it might work with some slight changes).

-This is a generic dicoms anonymizer with an emphasis on:
+This is a generic dicoms pseudonymizer with an emphasis on:

 1. **Ease of use** : simply point to the folder containing all your dicoms (folders or zip files) and to the demographics file (just ensure you have a "name" column), and click "Start"!
 Note that you can also use it in commandline, allowing batch scripting.